jsenv/core/README.md

 Jsenv was created to provide a tool that can be used both for the web and Node.js.
 It has naturally evolved to cover the core needs of a JavaScript project: developement, testing and building for production.

-- :ok_hand: Seamless integration with standard HTML, CSS and JS
+- :ok_hand: Seamless integration with standard HTML, CSS and JS.
-- :sparkles: Same tooling for dev tests and build
+- :sparkles: Same tooling for dev, tests and build.
-- :exploding_head: Can execute tests on Chrome, Firefox, Safari and Node.js
+- :exploding_head: Can execute tests on Chrome, Firefox, Safari and Node.js.

 # Documentation